chutetearer/Getting-and-Cleaning-Data/README.md

 - Column names were kept the same as in the original data, as they describe the values the way the original researchers/authors saw them fit.
 - The command **"cbind"** was preferred to **"merge"** so as not to risk a row order mutation before all data frames were merged.
 - Some optimizations could have been applied, but due to the lack of experience with R, the modest size of the data and a desire to keep the data manipulation script clear and understandable, a slower and slightly longer script was chosen.
+- The original feature columns included dashes is their names.
+No attempt was made to correct this.